 Recently RealSelf Trends published an article “Smaller Breasts Are In – Particularly For Women After Menopause” which has gotten me thinking.
 I guess the question is do women really desire smaller breasts as they go through life?
 While it would be attractive to come up with a simple answer, I think that the choice of breast implant size is a bit more complex.

-Let me start by saying that I do a lot of revisional breast surgery.
+Let me start by saying that I do a lot of revisional breast surgery for women from Knoxville to Cookville and beyond.
 This can involve replacing breast implants with larger implants, smaller implants, or no implants, sometimes in conjunction with a breast lift.
 And I think it is fair to say that older women (do not ask me to define “older”) typically will want the same size or smaller implants.
 Younger women, on the other hand, frequently want larger implants.

 One of the trends that we are seeing is that younger women initially undergoing breast augmentation are using larger implants than they did 10 or 20 years ago.